On the asymptotic dimension of the curve complex

-A map $\sigma\to\tau$ between two train tracks is a {\it carrying map} if it is locally injective on each edge and takes legal train paths to legal train paths.
+If $\sigma$ and $\tau$ are train tracks then a map $\sigma\to\tau$ is a {\em carrying map} if it is locally injective on each edge and takes legal train paths to legal train paths.
+We also say $\sigma$ is {\em carried} by $\tau$ and we are implicitly assuming some explicit carrying map has been chosen.
 We say that a carrying map $\sigma\to\tau$ is {\it fully carrying} if it is a homotopy equivalence, and we then write $\sigma\twoheadrightarrow \tau$.
-If $\lambda$ is a filling lamination carried by $\tau$, we write $\lambda\to\tau$ for the carrying map.
-If moreover this map induces a bijection between complementary components that preserves numbers of sides and punctures, we say that $\tau$ {\it fully carries} $\lambda$ and we write $\lambda\twoheadrightarrow \tau$.
+If $\lambda$ is a lamination carried by $\tau$, we write $\lambda\to\tau$ for the carrying map.
+If moreover this map induces a bijection between complementary components that preserves the topology and numbers of sides and punctures, we say that $\tau$ {\it fully carries} $\lambda$ and we write $\lambda\twoheadrightarrow \tau$.
 Thus in this case splitting $\tau$ according to $\lambda$ always produces train tracks that fully carry $\lambda$.